Gaelic type

 Gaelic type (sometimes called Irish character, Irish type, or Gaelic script) is a family of Insular script typefaces devised for printing Early Modern Irish.
 It was widely used from the 16th century until the mid-18th century in Scotland and the mid-20th century in Ireland, but is now rarely used.
 Sometimes, all Gaelic typefaces are called Celtic or uncial although most Gaelic types are not uncials.
 The "Anglo-Saxon" types of the 17th century are included in this category because both the Anglo-Saxon types and the Gaelic/Irish types derive from the insular manuscript hand.

 The terms Gaelic type, Gaelic script and Irish character translate the Modern Irish phrase cló Gaelach (/ga/).
-In Ireland, the term cló Gaelach is used in opposition to the term cló Rómhánach, Roman type.
+In Ireland, the term cló Gaelach is used in contrast to the term cló Rómhánach, Roman type.

 The Scots Gaelic term is corra-litir (/gd/).
 Alasdair mac Mhaighstir Alasdair (c.
 1698–1770) was one of the last Scottish writers with the ability to write in this script, but his main work, Ais-Eiridh na Sean Chánoin Albannaich, was published in the Roman script.